 Instructions

-- Soak legumes in abundant water for about 12 hours or overnight.
+- Soak legumes in abundant water for 2 hours minimum, 12 hours maximum.

 - Press "sauté" to preheat the instant pot.